-The World Veterinary Association and “HealthForAnimals” launched this global holiday back in 2016 with the sole purpose of educating the public and the people responsible for animals, no matter if companion animals or livestock, the grave importance of one of the greatest scientific discoveries – VACCINES!
+The World Veterinary Association and “HealthForAnimals” launched World Animal Vaccination Day.
+This global holiday back in 2016 with the sole purpose of educating the public and the people responsible for animals, no matter if companion animals or livestock, the grave importance of one of the greatest scientific discoveries – VACCINES!

-This holiday, the World Animal Vaccination Day, promotes the importance of vaccination of all animals, big and small.
-More than hundred diseases in animals can be prevented or easy to fight through vaccines, thus helping many other species including wild animals, livestock, birds, dogs, and cats.
+With this unofficial holiday, World Animal Vaccination Day promotes the importance of all the recommended and compulsory vaccinations of all animals, big and small.
+More than one hundred diseases in animals can be prevented are easy to fight through vaccines, thus helping many other species including wild animals, livestock, birds, dogs, and cats.

 Many diseases that occur in animals are zoonotic.
 This means that they are transmissible from the animals to humans.
 Perfect example for this is rabies.
 A recent research showed that vaccinating 70% of the dog population against rabies will be enough to eliminate the risk of rabies in the human population.